Who attends NCTA?

 Where is NCTA located?

 One of the most distinctive attributes of North Central Texas Academy is its location: a 500-acre working farm and campus.
-Situated south of the Dallas-Fort Worth Metroplex near Granbury, Texas, the Academy is within easy driving distance of both cities.
+Situated south of the Dallas-Fort Worth Metroplex between Granbury and Glen Rose, Texas, the Academy is within easy driving distance of both cities.

-For those students who desire it, there is the opportunity to be involved in the FFA/4-H program.
-They show their animals – steers, heifers, pigs, goats, and sheep – in all of the major livestock shows throughout Texas, including Fort Worth, San Antonio, Houston, and the State Fair in Dallas.
-Also roaming the campus, in fenced areas, are llamas, alpacas, and buffalo.
+For those students who desire it, there is the opportunity to be involved in the FFA program.
+They show their animals – steers, heifers, pigs, goats, and sheep – in all of the major livestock shows throughout Texas.
+Also roaming the campus, in fenced areas, are llamas, alpacas, longhorns, and buffalo.
 Also included in the curriculum is a full equestrian program with an indoor riding arena.
 The farm location also allows for a greenhouse, garden area, and orchard.
 The rural, out-of-doors environment is wonderful for students, many of whom are from the inner city.
 Here, they have 500 pastoral acres in which to stretch their legs.

 Does NCTA offer an Athletic Program?